sandeeppnz/eShopMicroservices/README.md

 - **Technologies Used:**
   - **.NET 8:** The gateway is built using .NET 8.
   - **C# 12:** The code uses C# 12 features.
-  - **YARP (Yet Another Reverse Proxy):** Microsoft’s reverse proxy library for .NET, providing dynamic routing and load balancing.
+  - **YARP (Yet Another Reverse Proxy):** MicrosoftÂ’s reverse proxy library for .NET, providing dynamic routing and load balancing.
   - **ASP.NET Core:** For hosting the gateway and middleware pipeline.
   - **HealthChecks:** For monitoring the health of the gateway and downstream services.
   - **Configuration Providers:** For flexible and dynamic routing configuration.